skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Sky supports managed spot jobs that can **automatically recover from preemptions**.
 This feature **saves significant cost** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances practical for long-running jobs.
 To maximize availability, Sky automatically finds available spot resources across regions and clouds.
-Here is a example of BERT training job failing over different regions across AWS and GCP.
+Here is an example of BERT training job failing over different regions across AWS and GCP.

 .. image:: ../imgs/spot-training.png
   :width: 600
   :alt: BERT training on Spot V100

-Below are requirements of using managed spot jobs:
+Below are requirements for using managed spot jobs:

-(1) Use cloud buckets to hold code and datasets, which can be satisfied by using :ref:`Sky Storage <sky-storage>`.
+(1) Local file mounts/workdir are not supported.
+Cloud buckets should be used to hold code and datasets, which can be satisfied by using :ref:`Sky Storage <sky-storage>`.

 (2) (For ML jobs) Application code should save checkpoints periodically to a :ref:`Sky Storage <sky-storage>`-mounted cloud bucket.
 For job recovery,  the program should try to reload a latest checkpoint from that path when it starts.

-We explain them in details below.
+We explain them in detail below.

 Mounting code and datasets
 --------------------------------

 To launch a spot job, users should upload their codebase and data to cloud buckets through :ref:`Sky Storage <sky-storage>`.
-Note that the bucket will be available across regions and clouds and enables transparent job relaunching without user's intervention.
+Note that the cloud buckets can be mounted to VMs in different regions/clouds and thus enable enables transparent job relaunching without user's intervention.
 The YAML below shows an example.

 .. code-block:: yaml